Paul's passion for computer technology began over thirty years ago. He taught digital media studies for many years in the UK.

 This mouse is versatile.
 I generally connect via a USB wireless receiver, but there is also a Bluetooth option, which has come in very useful when I'm away traveling.

-It was actually my wife that first discovered the Grid-It Organizer.
-A coworker demonstrated it to her.
+It was actually my wife that first discovered the Cocoon Grid-It Organizer.
+A coworker demonstrated it to her and she was impressed.
 Knowing how much I've struggled in the past to manage all my gadgets and devices when traveling, she bought me one as a gift.

-Over the years I've owned many messenger bags, but the Pad and Quill is easily my favorite.
-It simply oozes style and luxury and often attracts positive attention when I take it to a business meeting or social situation.
+I've owned many messenger bags over the years, but the DHK Vintage Leather Computer Satchel is easily my favorite.
+It simply oozes comfort and style, and it often attracts positive attention when I take it to a business meeting or a social situation.

 7. Rain Design mStand: Affordable Ergonomics

-I use a Rain Design mStand Laptop Stand because as well as improving things like airflow and cooling, it makes typing at my Mac more comfortable, thanks to the screen being raised to eye level and the tilt design.
+I use a Rain Design mStand Laptop Stand because in addition to improving things like airflow and cooling, it makes typing at my Mac more comfortable thanks to the screen being raised to eye level and the tilt design.

-There is plenty of room under the stand for organized cabling and devices like my hard drive.
-My cat has been known to make his home under there too on occasion.
+There is plenty of room underneath the stand for organized cabling and devices like my hard drive.
+(My cat has been known to make his home under there too on occasion.)

 © 2014 Paul Goodman